 We’re in the home stretch with our Cottesloe swimsuits, friends!
-Today we are going to insert the elastic in all views of our suits.
+Today we are going to go through the elastic insertion for all views of our swimsuit pattern.
 And if you are making view A, B, or C, this is actually your last and final step!
 Woo-hoo!

 Like I said, inserting the elastic is the same for all views, but I’ll be showing it to you on View A. I’ll sneak in a few photos of what it looks like on bikini view C, though!
 And if you’re making the low back View A with ties, make sure you stick around until the end so I can show you how to finish up those ties once the elastic is done.

 OK, let’s do it!

 Once you’ve cut all of your 1/4″ elastic lengths according to the measurements provided in the CUT section of the instructions (elastic lengths are different for all views, so make sure you cut the right ones), you will need to divide your neckline elastic into sections according to Neckline Allocation measurements in the ELASTIC INSERTION section .